Rotarians = People of Action

 March 24th 6:00 PM

-Live Music with the Jim Vanderzwaan Trio and Silent Auction
+Live music with the Jim Vanderzwaan Trio, silent auction, and raffle tickets!

 $50 per person